tazama-lf/Full-Stack-Docker-Tazama/README.md

 ![start-services-1](/images/full-stack-docker-tazama-start-bat-1.png)

-Toggle any or no addons
+For options 1 and 3 (Public deployment) Toggle any or no addons

 > NOTE: It is currently not possible to select `Authentication` and `Demo UI` at the same time.

 ![start-services-2](/images/full-stack-docker-tazama-start-bat-2.png)

-Apply configuration
+Once you have selected optional configuration add-ons, apply the configuration by entering your choice: `a`

 ![start-services-3](/images/full-stack-docker-tazama-start-bat-3.png)